adobe/open-development-template/Mission.md

 at all levels without requiring play-by-play instructions from leaders][what-mission].
-Put differently, [in committing to a goal, a person chooses to divert attention to goal-relevant activities and away from goal-irrelevant ones][benefits-goals].This **allows for self-organization** to take over, because teams are smart enough to figure out for themselves how to arrive where they are needed - all we need to do is make clear where they are needed.
+Put differently, [in committing to a goal, a person chooses to divert attention to goal-relevant activities and away from goal-irrelevant ones][benefits-goals].
+This **allows for self-organization** to take over, because teams are smart enough to figure out for themselves how to arrive where they are needed - all we need to do is make clear where that is.
 This is also helpful to [clarify priority][strategic-planning] amongst the plethora of tasks in front of teams.
 Finally, [having specific goals improves performance][benefits-goals].

 ## Lowers Barrier To Entry